 Aim 1: Generate data for constructing pilot 3D maps of major human cell lineages.

-Our objective is two-pronged: 1) to establish a reproducible and robust technology platform, capitalizing on cellular sources that can be obtained in large cell numbers; 2) to generate pilot 3D genome maps from human embryonic cells as well as progeny cell types of mesoderm, endoderm, ectoderm and endoderm lineage.
+Our objective is two-pronged: 1) to establish a reproducible and robust technology platform, capitalizing on cellular sources that can be obtained in large cell numbers; 2) to generate pilot 3D genome maps from human embryonic cells as well as progeny cell types of mesoderm, endoderm, ectoderm, and endoderm lineage.
 The methodologies established here will be applied to work discussed in the following aims.

 Cell culture lines: We will focus on five well-characterized euploid human cell lines representing the cellular origin of human tissues and some major lineages.
 These are: 1) H1 ES, 2) GM12878 (B lymphocyte, mesoderm lineage), 3) EndoC-ßH1 (pancreatic beta cells, endoderm lineage), 4) IMR90 (fetal lung fibroblasts, endoderm lineage), and 5) H1-neurons (ectoderm lineage) cells.
 Sustainable supplies will facilitate development of our technology platform for 3DN and 4DN analysis.
 We will also consider fresh human primary cells (e.g., hepatocytes) and major types of blood cells (e.g., B- and T-cell populations).